 Arash and the team at Kara Technologies starting delving deeply into the world of sign language and have built and continue to build some very innovative tools and solutions for solving this problem.
 However, this is not an easy problem to solve.
 For one, sign language is not standardized globally, which means that signing in New Zealand (where Arash is based) can be quite different than signing in the United States or even Australia where the base language is the same.
-Kara is not only trying to work to help standardize sign language but is also building innovative, ‘digital human’ based signers to embed into digital products.
+Kara is not only working to build a standard platform for digital sign language development that would enable other countries to use themselves but is also building innovative, ‘digital human’ based signers to embed into digital products.
 While this may also seem straight forward, one must realize that part of the grammar of sign language requires facial expressions, which can also differ across geographies and cultures.

 Listen to this entire episode to truly learn about how Kara Technologies is trying to make all digital content accessible to the deaf.